bfahrenfort/quartz/content/Atomic/gen-ai.md

 - If you're *really* interested in the math behind an LLM (like I am, haha), [here's a great introduction to the plumbing of a transformer model](https://santhoshkolloju.github.io/transformers/).
 - [Pivot to AI](https://pivot-to-ai.com/) is a hilariously snarky newsletter (and RSS feed!) that lampoons AI and particularly AI hype for what it is.
 - Read about the problems that generative AI is causing at the [Distributed AI Research Institute](https://www.dair-institute.org/).
+- These findings are discussed elsewhere in the AI pages, but [USCO Guidance Part 1](https://www.copyright.gov/ai/Copyright-and-Artificial-Intelligence-Part-1-Digital-Replicas-Report.pdf) and [USCO Guidance Part 2](https://www.copyright.gov/ai/Copyright-and-Artificial-Intelligence-Part-2-Copyrightability-Report.pdf) are generally good resources.
+My reservations which I question about the documents themselves are in [[Misc/usco-guidance|USCO Guidance]].

 Okay, so ChatGPT lies, right?
 Well if we invert GenAI, it would make a /gen AI lmao